HERE IS YOUR NEW ULTIMATE SAFER SEX GUIDE.

 - What if you are HIV positive and undetectable?

 - What if all of your partners are HIV-negative?

 - What if you don’t use condoms all the time?

 - What if you don’t use them effectively?

-Safer sex is not about being 100% safe from contracting any and all STD/STIs, that is impossible.
+Safer sex is not about being 100% safe from contracting all STDs/STIs; that is impossible.
 But it is about reducing your risk levels and taking a proactive approach to making the best decisions for your sexual health.
-This also includes watching your drug and alcohol intake because this can impede your judgements about safer sex methods.
+This also includes watching your drug and alcohol intake, which can impede your judgments about safer sex methods.

-We hope this new guide to safer sex helps you but also reduces your anxiety and fears about having gay male sex as well as reduces the amount of stigma within our community about those living with HIV.
+We hope this new guide to safer sex helps you but also reduces your anxiety and fears about having gay male sex and reduces the stigma within our community about those living with HIV.